based on Reviews

 Meaning

-Many people think of wellness treatments such as the well-known forehead pouring that many hotels use to advertise their spa areas when they think of Ayurveda.
-In fact, Ayurveda is the traditional medicine with probably the most empirical knowledge in the world, as it has been used continuously for over 2,000 years and thus has extremely comprehensive treatment knowledge.
-Neither TCM, which was only revived under political control in the 20th century, nor European medicine - with the exception of the writings of Hildegard von Bingen - can look back on such a tradition.
+When many people think of Ayurveda, they think of wellness treatments like the well-known forehead massage, which many hotels use to advertise their spas.
+In fact, Ayurveda is probably the traditional medicine with the most empirical knowledge worldwide, having been continuously practiced for over 2,000 years and thus boasting an extremely comprehensive treatment knowledge.
+Neither TCM, which only experienced a politically motivated revival in the 20th century, nor European medicine—with the exception of the writings of Hildegard von Bingen—can look back on such a tradition.

 Bild-2-Ayurveda-Grundlagen

-Ayurveda means "science of life" (ayus = "life" and veda = "knowledge") and has its roots in the sacred Indian scriptures, the so-called Vedas, which, like Traditional Chinese Medicine (TCM), combine physical, emotional, mental and spiritual aspects of healing.
-Ayurveda can therefore be considered a perfect example of a holistic healing system.
+Ayurveda means "science of life" (ayus = "life" and veda = "knowledge") and has its roots in the sacred Indian scriptures, the so-called Vedas, which, like Traditional Chinese Medicine (TCM), combine physical, emotional, mental, and spiritual aspects of healing.
+Thus, Ayurveda can be considered a perfect example of a holistic healing system.

 • Healthy, type-appropriate nutrition

-• Elimination procedures, especially via the intestines (“Vasti”) and nose (“Nasri”), but also external eliminations, e.g. through sweat chambers (“Svedana”) and oil massages
+• Elimination procedures, v.a. via the intestines (“Vasti”) and nose (“Nasri”), but also external elimination, for example through sweat chambers (“Svedana”) and oil massages

 • herbal medicine